Get Paddling: The Best Inflatable Kayaks In 2022

 Small storage space

-Next on our list of the best inflatable kayaks is the Coleman Colorado Kayak from Sevylor – a product that looks like gear out of a Navy training camp.
+Next on our list of the best inflatable kayaks is the Sevylor Coleman Colorado Kayak.
 Buoyancy is Coleman’s primary selling point.
 Sevylor threw in several features to keep you afloat, including a rugged, 18-gauge PVC material, a 1000D tarpaulin bottom, and an 840D nylon cover.
+This two-person kayak inflatable fishing kayak also comes with an Airtight System designed to prevent leaks.
+In cases where you run into underwater rocks, the raft includes multiple air chambers to keep you afloat long enough until help arrives.

 18-gauge PVC construction